Chart Color Schemes

 Health

-Health performance in Sandgate is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Sandgate is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

 Frequently Asked Questions - Health